 }

 The WPILib docs show the same pattern (drivetrain.arcadeDrive(filter.calculate(forward), turn)).
 Higher numbers = snappier; lower = gentler.
-Tall or top-heavy robots benefit from values around 2.0–4.0; very low robots can run higher.
+WPILib notes slew limiting is especially handy for robots that are very top-heavy or that have very powerful drives, but gives no fixed numeric range — tune the value empirically for your robot.
 Tune on the practice field by feel.

 Step 2 — Cap current at the motor controllers.
 Brownouts happen when transient current spikes drop the battery below the roboRIO threshold (6.3 V on roboRIO 1; 6.75 V default Stage-2 on roboRIO 2, which is software-settable), which disables all actuators.
 The fix is a smart current limit on each drive motor.
 On a REV SPARK MAX driving a NEO: